Apple confirms move to custom ARM CPU for MacBooks, says goodbye to Intel

 The company achieved this compatibility using Xcode, which developers can use in order to get apps up and running "in just a matter of days," Apple claims.
 Devs can tap into the power of Macs and support Intel-based Macs with a single binary.

 Of course, Apple needs developers to help as well.
 To that end, Microsoft is working on Office for the Mac, and Adobe already has several apps up and running on Apple silicon.
-Apple even showed Microsoft Word and Excel running on macOS Big Sur via a MacBook with Apple's A12Z SoC.
+Apple even showed Microsoft Word and Excel running on macOS Big Sur via a MacBook with Apple's A12Z SoC before demoing Photoshop and Lightroom.

 To help developers get their apps ready for a new era of MacBooks, Apple is providing documentation and sample code, private forums, DTS support incidents, hands-on lab access and a Developer Transition Kit.